What is the Ross Mathematics Program?

 Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?

 Ross counselors and students live in the same dormitory.
-Counselors certainly provide supervision, but we expect students to be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
+Counselors certainly provide supervision, but students must be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
 If someone is not mature enough to do these things, or distracts other students from their mathematical work, we arrange for that student to leave the program and return home.

 What do they eat?
 Where do they eat?
 How often do they eat?
 Are there any accommodations for my child’s special dietary needs, such as diabetes, peanut allergy, gluten intolerance, vegetarianism, etc.?